 At the Brooklyn Waldorf School, your child will build a foundation for a lifetime of learning and discovery.
 Our comprehensive curriculum reimagines the basic tenets of a Waldorf education, developed by Rudolf Steiner, and applies them in a more modern, urban setting.
 Through leading a balanced and well-rounded school life, our students will come to understand themselves as agents of change in an ever-evolving world.
 Educators at the Brooklyn Waldorf School care for their students as whole individuals and provide not only for their academic development, but also for their emotional intelligence, artistic capacities, and physical knowledge of their surrounding environment.

 The Brooklyn Waldorf School was founded in 2005 by a body of parents and Waldorf graduates who sought a nurturing space within the city where their children could discover and explore their inner potential.
-This initial seedling of community grew, and classes expanded to include Parent Child, Early Childhood, Elementary and Middle School.
+This initial seedling of community grew, and classes expanded to include Parent Child (Caregiver & Child), Early Childhood, Elementary and Middle School.
 To accommodate our burgeoning population, the school moved from its original space in Fort Greene to a more permanent home in Bedford-Stuyvesant.
 Claver Castle, where BWS now lives, has been a hub of cultural and educational exchange since its construction in 1931, and we are proud to continue that tradition.

 The school is a developing member of the Association of Waldorf Schools of North America (AWSNA) and a full member of the Waldorf Early Childhood Association of North America (WECAN).

 History of Claver Castle

 Claver Castle, which was designed by Henry V. Murphy as a school and community center, was owned by St. Peter Claver Catholic Church and was constructed in 1931.
 For numerous decades, the Church, School and Community Center served and welcomed Bedford-Stuyvesant’s growing African American community.